rdwatters/hugo-starter/README.md

 This kit is (probably) not as friendly to PC users since my development experience is limited to OSX.
 This is a shortcoming on my part.
 I'll continue to develop the documentation to be cross-platform.
 Feel free to submit a pull request :smiley:.

 > **Note:** The workflow inherent in the build process is my own and reflects my own biases.
-This kit might be too opinionated or restrictive for seasoned developers.
+This kit may be too opinionated or restrictive for seasoned developers.
 My intent is to save beginners time by providing sane defaults.

 ## Requirements